rowellr/piPassiveHapticLearningMorse/README.md

 # Credits

-Audio from: https://evolution.voxeo.com/tools/ under LGPL license.
+ * Audio from: https://evolution.voxeo.com/tools/ under LGPL license.
+ * DRV2605 python code from: https://github.com/spmealin/pyAdafruit_DRV2605 with changes by me to support the new adafruit_gpio Python packages.